 In 1832, Dr. Thomas Hodgkin identified these exclusive cells in an HL-affected tissue.
 Both types have been observed to behave differently in terms of symptoms, prognosis and their response to treatment.

 HL may start seeding anywhere.
 Most commonly, it is thought to arise from the lymph nodes present in the neck.
 However, those of the groin, underarms, chest and the abdomen may also be affected initially.

 One in every 10 individuals diagnosed with HL may show signs and symptoms related to liver, bones or lungs.
 About one in three Hodgkin’s Lymphoma cases may have symptoms related to the spleen.

 Non-Hodgkin’s Lymphoma (NHL)

 Non-Hodgkin’s Lymphoma has more than 60 different types, each of which tends to behave differently, including:

 Follicular lymphoma stands to be the most common of all the low-grade NHL types and accounts for 25 percent of all lymphoma cases in the United Kingdom.
 Follicular lymphoma is the cancer of B-cells and mainly targets the elder group.

 Mantle cell lymphoma

-Mantel cell lymphoma is a low-grade NHL that accounts for 5-10 percent of all Non-Hodgkin’s Lymphoma cases in the United Kingdom.
-Similar to follicular lymphoma, mantel cell lymphoma is a disease of the B-cells and targets those between 50 to 60 years of age.
-Mantle cell lymphoma is recognized as low-grade NHL, however, it may grow fast and may be treated as high-grade lymphomas.
+Mantel cell lymphoma is a low-grade NHL that accounts for 5-10 percent of all NHL cases in the United Kingdom.
+Similar to follicular lymphoma, mantel cell is a disease of the B-cells and targets those between 50 to 60 years of age.
+Mantle cell is recognized as low-grade NHL, however, it may grow fast and may be treated as a high-grade lymphoma.